-Mount Marcy is the highest mountain in the Adirondack Mountains and although that may sound intimidating, the hike up the mountain is long and gradual making this a very popular trail.
+Mount Marcy is the highest mountain in the Adirondacks and although that may sound intimidating, the hike up the mountain is long and gradual making this a very popular trail.
 As the tallest mountain around, the view from the top of Mount Marcy is spectacular.

 10. Big Slide Mountain